Decompositions with atoms and molecules for variable exponent Triebel-Lizorkin-Morrey spaces: Preliminaries

 and the variable exponent Lebesgue space $\Lp$ is given by

 with their elements being taken in the usual sense of equivalence classes of a.e. coincident functions.
 This space is complete and normed, hence a Banach space, with the norm

-It shares many properties with the usual Lebesgue spaces, see for a wide overview \cite{Kovacik}, \cite{DHHR}, \cite{CruzUribe}, but there are also some differences, e.g. it is not translation invariant.
+These spaces share many properties with the usual Lebesgue spaces, see for a wide overview \cite{Kovacik}, \cite{DHHR}, \cite{CruzUribe}, but there are also some differences, e.g. they are not translation invariant.
 By the property

 it is also possible to extend the definition of the spaces $\Lp$ to all exponents $p\in\mathcal{P}(\Rn)$.
 In such more general setting the functional $\norm{\cdot\,}{\Lp}$ need not be a norm, although it is always a quasi-norm.\\ Many theorems for variable Lebesgue spaces $\Lp$ are only valid for exponents $\p$ within a subclass of $\mathcal{P}(\Rn)$ where they satisfy certain regularity conditions.
 An appropriate subclass in this sense is the set $\Plog$ defined below. \begin{dfn} Let $g:\Rn\to\R$. \begin{itemize} \item[(i)] We say that $g$ is locally $\log$ H\"older continuous, $g\in C^{\log}_{{\rm loc}}(\Rn)$, if there exists a constant $c_{\log}(g) > 0$ with